aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

     False

 We still need to do some cleanup to fully release the bound port.
-Since the loop has ended, we can simply call the :meth:`end` method:
+Since the loop has ended, we can simply call the :meth:`~aiosmtpd.controller.UnthreadedController.end` method:

 .. doctest:: unthreaded